 14. Learning Terminal and Command line

-Whether you are a fan of the terminal and command line or not, it is essential to be familiar with Linux command from A to Z in long run.
+Whether you are a fan of the terminal and command line or not, it is essential to be familiar with Linux commands in long run.

 15. Personalize Keyboard Shortcuts

 Using Ubuntu allows you to configure keyboard shortcuts according to your needs.
 So, do not hesitate to use it!

 After setup keyboard shortcuts on Ubuntu, you can switch between multiple application windows, open apps, and so on.

 You just need to follow the below path to set your preferred options from the list of keyboard shortcuts:

 Since there are many users who work for long hours, especially at night, it is important to help lessen nighttime eye fatigue.
 This feature also works in multi-monitor settings.
 Using the night light feature adds a yellow tint to the screen and the level of ‘’yellowness’’ is adjustable as per your need.
 If you are used to working at night, using the night light feature is the right thing you should do after installing Ubuntu.
 Just follow the path below and switch to Night Light tab:

 Go to Settings > Displays.